shraddha15-creator/Ocean-UI/README.md

 ## Unfold 2.0 is exact what you are looking for!!

-Unfonld 2.0 an Open Source, easy to use Component Library.
+Unfonld 2.0 is an Open Source, easy to use Component Library.
 That helps you build your projects faster.

 </div>